cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 component algorithms, which should make these techniques suitable for a broad variety of use cases.

-The remainder of this document is structured as follows: First, in
+The remainder of this document is structured as follows: first, in
 {{cryptographic-deps}} and {{schemes}}, we define the abstractions on which the schemes are built, and then the schemes themselves.
 Then, in {{security}}, we lay out the security analyses that support these constructions, including the